magento/devdocs/src/guides/v2.4/install-gde/bk-install-guide.md

 ## Useful information

-At any time during your installation, take advantage of our [installation quick reference (tutorial)] or [installation roadmap (reference)].
-They're really easy to use; the tutorial walks you through a sample installation.
+At any time during your installation, take advantage of our [installation roadmap (reference)].
 The roadmap provides links to common tasks throughout the guide.

 Use the links on the left side of the page to navigate topics in each part of the installation.